stephanebelazouz/laravel-inertia-demo/README.md

 php artisan serve
 ```

-(Optional) Start the frontend if using Vite:
+Start the frontend in dev mode using Vite:

 ```bash
 npm install